butrejp/nexus_autoclick/README.md

 ### AI
 I vibe coded this in like 30 seconds from my phone.  it works and I understand the code so who cares.
 I'll maybe fix some of the dumber decisions later.

-the purpose was to get around nexus's new beta resumable download dialog box, which existing nexus-centric autoclickers don't know what they're doing with
+the purpose was to get around nexus's new beta resumable download dialog box, which existing nexus-centric autoclickers don't know what they're doing with.
+built for wabbajack but probably works for collections via vortex.  don't quote me on that, I don't use vortex.  try it yourself.